Teaching Conference March 19–21, 2025 | Keynote March 19 | Worldwide Via Zoom

 Speaker Bio

 Kelli Radnothy is a freelance litigation paralegal and resource consultant with nearly 20 years in the legal industry.
-She currently serves as a course designer and adjunct instructor for the University of WA Continuum College’s Paralegal Program.
+She currently serves as a course designer and adjunct instructor for the University of WA Continuum College's Paralegal Program.
 Kelli also serves as a resource consultant for a non-profit organization empowering survivors of trafficking, sexual assault, and domestic violence.
 Her portfolio focuses on advancing and supporting the paralegal profession and includes extensive experience in complex litigation, trials, legal technology, eDiscovery, and pro bono humanitarian relief projects.
 Kelli holds a B.S. in Criminal Justice from Northern AZ University, a Paralegal Certificate from Miramar College, and an eDiscovery & Litigation Technology Certificate from UCSD Extension.
 She is passionate about creating alliances to connect system and community-based advocates to enable access to vital resources.
 Kelli thrives in coaching, mentoring, and developing the future paralegal workforce.
-Focusing on continuing education, maximizing fundamental and adaptable skillsets, stress manage

 Kristine Custodio Suero is an award-winning legal professional and a highly sought-after speaker inspiring legal professionals to achieve authentic, purpose-driven careers and lives.
 Her nonprofit service with local, state and national paralegal associations focuses primarily on professional and leadership development.
 She serves as a member of the University of San Diego School of Law Paralegal Program's Advisory Board and as Adjunct Faculty.
 In 2020, Kristine was selected as the California Paralegal of the Year, awarded by the California Alliance of Paralegal Associations and nominated by the San Diego Paralegal Association.
 Kristine is a graduate of the 2021 International Leadership Association Leadership Education Academy.
 She is currently a Senior Paralegal/Business Development Director for Schechter Benefits Law Group LLP specializing in ERISA/employee benefits law, business law and civil litigation.
 Kristine may be reached at kristine.custodio@gmail.com.